-Targets: The baseline percentage corresponds to 6,249 students, so this is a significant number of students who are impacted by this indicator.
-The university has limited financial aid resources, while at the same time more students have financial need due to the declining economy.
+Targets: The university has limited financial aid resources, while at the same time more students have financial need due to the declining economy.
 Thus, there is more demand with potentially fewer resources.
 Therefore, our targets of an increase of 1% each year represent a significant stretch goal.
-In 2010, we achieved positive directional improvement compared to the baseline.
-We exceeded the 2009 baseline by 295 students who received Need Based Tuition Waivers (6,544 undergraduate students were provided with need-based aid out of a total enrollment of 17,689 = 37%).
+In 2009, the percentage of full-time undergraduate students receiving Need-Based assistance was 36%, and in 2010 a 1% increase matched our goal.
+For 2011, the percentage again increased by 1% meeting the target.
+Kansas State University continues to provide financial assistance where the need is identified, even in these times of limited financial resources.

 Indicator 4: Increase the amount of external resources contributed through the KSU Foundation for diversity programs and services.
 Data Collection: The amount of external resources designated in a fiscal year for diversity programs and services that were raised through the Kansas State University Foundation.
 3-Year Performance History: The baseline is the sum of gifts received from individuals, foundations, and corporations by the KSU Foundation for diversity programs in FY 2008.
 Over the past three years, the amount of external resources have flunctuated which may be due primarily to the tough economic times we are currently facing.